RfidResearchGroup/homebrew-proxmark3/README.md

 - `--with-generic`: build for generic (non-RDV4) devices, see [platform](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md#platform).
 - `--with-small`: enable build-time size limit for devices with 256kB flash, see [256kb versions](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md#256kb-versions).

+#### Platform extras

+RRG/Iceman Proxmark3 supports multiple [PLATFORM_EXTRAS](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md#platform_extras) parameters.
+Multiple options can be used at the same time, but make sure, you select the correct ones for your device.

+- `--with-blueshark`: for blueshark support
+- `--with-flash`: for generic proxmark 3 devices with external flash chip
+- `--with-smartcard`: for generic proxmark 3 devices with smartcard support

 #### Removing features